 Adrian has been a community governor since 2007.
 He lives locally and works for the Department for Education.
 Adrian's experience in central government raises our awareness of emerging government education policy.

-Paul is a Digital Producer and works on educational films and websites.
-He’s a former Geography teacher who originally trained as a town planner.
-Paul enjoys cycling and visual arts.
+Paul is a Town Planner but he has also worked as a Digital Producer on educational films and websites.
+He’s a former Geography teacher.
+Paul enjoys cycling, climbing and visual arts.

 Jim North - Joint Vice Chair - Parent Governor